 Within an interactive session, e.g. IPython or Jupyter Notebook, there is a dynamic widget loaded when you first create the cluster:

 The widget has three panels showing an overview of the Coiled cluster, the configuration, and Dask worker states with progress bars for how many workers have reached a given state.
-You can also use the link at the top to view the cluster details page mentioned above.
+You can also use the link at the top to view the cluster dashboard mentioned above.

-Coiled uses the Python standard logging module for logging changes in cluster, scheduler, and worker state (i.e., the cluster logs).
+Coiled uses the Python standard logging module for logging changes in cluster, scheduler, and worker state.
 The default level is

 WARNING, but you can control the logging verbosity by setting the logging level, the

 INFO levels being the most verbose.
 See the Python logging docs for more on logging levels.
-Here is an example for how this can be configured from within the Python script:
+Here is an example for how this can be configured from within a Python script: